 On occasion, existing policy and/or faculty and administrative decisions can conflict with the interests of individuals.
-When such a situation occurs, the student should exhaust all options to resolve the conflict at the staff, administrative, or faculty level.
+When such a situation occurs, the student should exhaust all options to resolve the conflict at the staff, administrative or faculty level.
 However, students wishing to appeal beyond the initial level are encouraged to write a letter of appeal.
-The letter should identify and explain the nature of the conflict, the steps taken to resolve the conflict, request a review of the judgment and/or action, and provide a rationale for the appeal.
-The letter of appeal should be sent to the Dean of Student Services at Grand Rapids Theological Seminary.
-Personal appointments with the Dean of Student Services on such matters may be scheduled only after a formal letter of appeal has been submitted.
-Upon receiving the student appeal, the Dean of Student Services will engage in an investigation of the grievance and render a decision, or forward the appeal to the Student Appeals Committee.
-In all cases, the judgments of the Dean of Student Services or Student Appeals Committee are final.
+The letter should identify and explain the nature of the conflict, request a review of the judgment and/or action and provide a rationale for the appeal.
+The letter of appeal should be sent to the dean of Student Services at Grand Rapids Theological Seminary.
+Personal appointments with the dean of Student Services on such matters may be scheduled only after a formal letter of appeal has been submitted.
+Upon receiving the student appeal, the dean of Student Services will engage in an investigation of the grievance and and seek to foster an acceptable resolution.
+If an acceptable resolution to the conflict/grievance is not possible, the dean of Student Services will coordinate a meeting of the faculty student appeals committee.
+The committee will review the grievance and the facts of the case, and render a judgment.
+The judgment will be rendered within 10 business days of receipt of the grievance, the response to the appeal will be in writing, and all judgments of the faculty academic appeals committee are final.